codingSince9/sport-complex-server/README.md

 - If you want to register a "ADMIN" user you need to provide the email with the "@victorious" domain since the complex management is believed to have their own work e-mail account.
 - Other users will by default have a "USER" role which can be changed by a "ADMIN" user.

--When registering a user, password must be provided two times for confirmation.
+- When registering a user, password must be provided two times for confirmation.

--Users can then view all classes, filter classes by their name, view details and apply to a specific sports class.
+- Users can then view all classes, filter classes by their name, view details and apply to a specific sports class.

 - Administrators can view and edit information of all users.
 - Only administrators can create, update and delete a sport, role or a sports class.